Alimony: Fault-based alimony

+Permanent or rehabilitative alimony

+Permanent alimony has begun to fall out of favor because it encourages the alimony recipient to not find employment or remarry so that they will continue to receive money from their ex-spouse.
+However, many states still have permanent alimony awards.

+Some countries are replacing alimony that maintain a spouse's standard of living with rehabilitative alimony.

+Gender bias

-In the 1970s, the United States Supreme Court ruled against gender bias in alimony awards and, according to the U.S. Census Bureau, the percentage of alimony recipients who are male rose from 2.4% in 2001 to 3.6% in 2006.
+In the 1970s, the United States Supreme Court ruled against gender bias in alimony awards.
+According to the U.S. Census Bureau, the percentage of alimony recipients who are male rose from 2.4% in 2001 to 3.6% in 2006.
 In states like Massachusetts and Louisiana, the salaries of new spouses may be used in determining the alimony paid to the previous partners.
 Most recently, in several high-profile divorces, women such as Britney Spears, Victoria Principal, and Jessica Simpson have paid multimillion-dollar settlements in lieu of alimony to ex-husbands.
 According to divorce lawyers, aggressive pursuit of spousal support by men is becoming more common, as the stigma associated with asking for alimony fades.

-Reckoning
+Procedure

+Procedure varies by country.
 Once dissolution proceedings commence, either party may seek interim or pendente lite support during the course of the litigation.
 Where a divorce or dissolution of marriage (civil union) is granted, either party may ask for post-marital alimony.
 It is not an absolute right, but may be granted, the amount and terms varying with the circumstances.
 If one party is already receiving support at the time of the divorce, the previous order is not automatically continued (although this can be requested), as the arguments for support during and after the marriage can be different.

 Unless the parties agree on the terms of their divorce in a binding written instrument, the court will make a determination based on the legal argument and the testimony submitted by both parties.
 This can be modified at any future date based on a change of circumstances by either party on proper notice to the other party and application to the court.
 The courts are generally reluctant to modify an existing agreement unless the reasons are compelling.
 In some jurisdictions the court always has jurisdiction to grant maintenance should one of the former spouses become a public charge.